scarsam/blueshift/README.md

 - **Cloudflare** for Workers and AI platform
 - **ShadCN** for beautiful UI components
 - **Vercel** for AI SDK and development tools
+- **Hugging Face** for inspiring our research into specialized financial AI models

 ## 📚 Learn More